Code of Ethics for IAJ Investigators

 9.1 Governing Sources

-Investigators uphold the United States Constitution; the human rights treaties binding on the United States by ratification, signature, or operation of customary international law; the jus cogens of customary international law; and the analytical frameworks adopted by the IAJ.
+Investigators uphold the human rights treaty framework applicable to the conduct under investigation, the constitutional and statutory framework of the jurisdiction in which the conduct occurred, the jus cogens of customary international law, and the analytical frameworks adopted by the IAJ.

 9.2 Lawful Methods

 Fact-finding shall be conducted by lawful means.
-Investigators shall not impersonate officials, obtain materials by deception in violation of applicable law, gather facial images of subjects, or otherwise employ methods inconsistent with this Code or applicable law.
+Investigators shall not impersonate officials, obtain materials by deception in violation of applicable law, gather facial images of subjects of investigation, or otherwise employ methods inconsistent with this Code or applicable law.

 9.3 Public Interest